hubidu/asteroids-js/backlog.md

   * the ship should always accelerate in the direction it is currently heading
   * the ship should deccelarate when thrust is released and
   * should only accelerate to a maximum speed
-  * when the ship leaves the game area it should reappear at the opposite side of the game area
+  * when the ship leaves the game area it should reappear on the opposite side of the game area
 - Display asteroids on the game area
   * Asteroids should have different sizes (at least 3)
   * Asteroids should drift in a random direction and